Cable Modem Signal Levels

 - For 256 QAM 30dB would be minimum, but 33dB or higher would be recommended.

-reading should certainly be lower than 54, depending on specifics about your
+should certainly be lower than 54, depending on specifics about

-cable companies equipment, as an absolute maximum, but would be better to
+your cable companies equipment, as an absolute maximum, but would

-possibly in some cases lower that modulation rate if the Tx level is
+some cases lower that modulation rate if the Tx level is higher